SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ## The Solace PubSub+ Software Event Broker

-Solace [PubSub+ Platform](https://solace.com/products/platform/) is a complete event streaming and management platform for the real-time enterprise.
+[PubSub+ Platform](https://solace.com/products/platform/) is a complete event streaming and management platform for the real-time enterprise.
 The [PubSub+ Software Event Broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices, and user interfaces running in the cloud, on-premises, and in hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments.
 Event brokers in multiple locations can be linked together in an [Event Mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

 The PubSub+ Event Broker Operator supports:
-- Installation of a PubSub+ Software Event Broker in non-HA or HA mode
+- Installing a PubSub+ Software Event Broker in non-HA or HA mode.
-- Adjusting the deployment to updated parameters (with limitations)
+- Adjusting the deployment to updated parameters (with limitations).
-- Upgrade to a new broker version
+- Upgrading to a new broker version.
-- Repair the deployment
+- Repairing the deployment.
-- Enable Prometheus monitoring
+- Enabling Prometheus monitoring.
-- Provide status of the deployment
+- Providing status of the deployment.

-Once the Operator has been installed, deployment of a broker is simply matter of creating a `PubSubPlusEventBroker` manifest that declares the broker properties, in Kubernetes.
-This is not different from creating any Kubernetes-native resource, for example a Pod.
+After you have installed the Operator, you can deploy an event broker by simply creating a `PubSubPlusEventBroker` manifest that declares the broker properties in Kubernetes.
+This is no different from creating any Kubernetes-native resource, for example a Pod.

-Kubernetes will pass the manifest to the Operator and the Operator will supervise the deployment from beginning to completion.
-The Operator will also take corrective action or provide notification if the deployment deviates from the desired state.
+Kubernetes passes the manifest to the Operator and the Operator supervises the deployment from beginning to completion.
+The Operator also takes corrective action or provides notification if the deployment deviates from the desired state.

 ## Supported Kubernetes Environments

 The Operator supports Kubernetes version 1.23 or later and is generally expected to work in complying Kubernetes environments.

-This includes OpenShift as there are provisions in the Operator to detect OpenShift environment and seamlessly adjust defaults.
-Details will be provided at the appropriate parameters.
+This includes OpenShift because there are provisions in the Operator to detect OpenShift environment and seamlessly adjust defaults.
+Details are provided with the appropriate parameters.

 ##	Deployment Architecture